Jeffrey Gelfand, MD, MAS, FAAN

 Assoc Prof Clin Neurology; School of Medicine Coach

-Dr. Gelfand is an Associate Professor of Neurology at UCSF.
-He specializes in caring for patients with a wide range of neuroinflammatory disorders.
-Dr. Gelfand conducts clinical research focused on advancing new treatments for neuroimmunological diseases and restoring neurological function.
+Dr. Gelfand is a Professor of Neurology at UCSF.
+He specializes in caring for patients with a wide range of neuroinflammatory and neurodegenerative disorders.
+Dr. Gelfand conducts clinical research, including clinical trials, focused on advancing new treatments and restoring neurological function.
 Dr. Gelfand is also an award-winning medical educator.

 Dr. Gelfand received an A.B. in history from Princeton University, graduating summa cum laude and Phi Beta Kappa.
 He received his M.D. from Harvard Medical School.
-He completed an internship in internal medicine, residency in neurology and subspecialty fellowship training in MS/neuroimmunology, all at UCSF.
-Dr. Gelfand went on to earn a Masters in Advanced Study in clinical research at UCSF.
-He is board-certified in neurology.
+He completed an internship in internal medicine, a residency in neurology, and subspecialty fellowship training in MS / Neuroimmunology, all at UCSF.
+Dr. Gelfand went on to earn a Master's degree in clinical research at UCSF.
+He is board-certified in Neurology.

-Dr. Gelfand is a Fellow of the American Academy of Neurology (FAAN) and serves as a Vice-Chair of the American Academy of Neurology Autoimmune Neurology Section.
+Dr. Gelfand is a Fellow of the American Academy of Neurology (FAAN) and served as the elected Chair of the American Academy of Neurology Autoimmune Neurology section.

 Dr. Gelfand received an A.B. in history from Princeton University, graduating summa cum laude and Phi Beta Kappa.
 He received his M.D. from Harvard Medical School.
-He completed an internship in internal medicine, residency in neurology and subspecialty fellowship training in MS/neuroimmunology, all at UCSF.
-Dr. Gelfand went on to earn a Masters in Advanced Study in clinical research at UCSF.
-He is board-certified in neurology.
+He completed an internship in internal medicine, a residency in neurology, and subspecialty fellowship training in MS / Neuroimmunology, all at UCSF.
+Dr. Gelfand went on to earn a Master's degree in clinical research at UCSF.
+He is board-certified in Neurology.

-Dr. Gelfand is a Fellow of the American Academy of Neurology (FAAN) and serves as a Vice-Chair of the American Academy of Neurology Autoimmune Neurology Section.
+Dr. Gelfand is a Fellow of the American Academy of Neurology (FAAN) and served as the elected Chair of the American Academy of Neurology Autoimmune Neurology section.